stan-dot/silver-octo-fiesta/readings/second_wave_papers.md

 very important about outsourcing
 #### Habernal et al must do

-> In addition, we observe that n-grams seem to be most domain-dependent, while syntax features turn out to be more robust.
+> In addition, we observe that n-grams seem to be most do main-dependent, while syntax features turn out to be more robust.
->
 > then this should be available out there! http://www.uni-weimar.de/medien/webis/corpora no, it's not available there
-> Starting point is a complex and often expensive manual annotation of argumentative text segments in a collection of documents, including the segments’ roles (e.g., premise or conclusion) and their relations (e.g., support or attack).
+> Starting point is a complex and often expensive manual annotation of argumentative text segments in a collection of documents, including the segments’ roles (e.g., premise or conclusion) and their relations (e.g., support or attack). this is trivial tbh
->
-> this is trivial tbh

 #### another architecture diagram
 > The idea of relying on idebate.org for argument annotation acquisition is in line with related research of Cabrio and Villata (2012c) and Gottipati et al. (2013).